Your Personal Librarian Is Here to Help

 By the way, if you’re thinking “Gee, the Personal Librarian Project sounds great, but this seems a little awkward…” we see you, and we hear you.
 It’s super common for students to feel nervous or embarrassed to ask for help in the library–so common that there’s actually a term for it: library anxiety.
 Students hold themselves to some pretty unreasonable standards.
 You may feel like you should already know how to use the library’s databases, or how to find books on a specific topic, or how the library is responding to COVID-19.
 And because you feel like you should already know, you hesitate to ask.
 Sound familiar?

 The best way to get an answer is to ask a question.
-We have a 24/7 Ask-a-Librarian chat service that’s a terrific way to get answers right now.
+We have a 24/7 Ask a Librarian chat service that’s a terrific way to get answers right now.
 But sometimes you want a little more, and that’s where the Personal Librarian Project comes in.
 Your personal librarian is like a mythical being who shows you all the library shortcuts and makes your time at Fordham so much easier, only it’s a real person.
 You should definitely sign up for a personal librarian.
 Set yourself up for success.
 Your future self thanks you!

-Before you go, check out these related reads:
+Check out these related reads:

 - Trade of the Tricks: Inside the Magician’s Craft by Graham M. Jones